mihail911/mihail911.github.io/src/pages/articles/2018-29-09---Object-Detection-With-RCNN/index.md

 ![Region proposals with convolutional neural networks dog with ball object detection ](./dog_with_ball.png)

-In this article, I want to discuss one of the seminal object detection architectures of the last decade: **region proposals with convolutional neural networks**
+In this post, I want to discuss one of the seminal object detection architectures of the last decade: **region proposals with convolutional neural networks**
 (or R-CNN for short).
 R-CNN is one of the earliest models that piggybacked off the computer vision deep learning revolution begun with the advent of [AlexNet](https://en.wikipedia.org/wiki/AlexNet).